 How To: Soaked Goji Berries

-Goji berries are one of the more well-known superfoods out there.
+Goji berries are one of the more well-known superfoods out there with many health benefits.
 Did you know that goji berries are actually part of the adaptogen family?
 They might just seem like an antioxidant rich little superfruit but they’re actually amazing for boosting energy and physical performance and also for promoting a sense of calmness and wellbeing - among other benefits.

 Aside from being an ~adatoptogen~ goji berries are a good source of vitamins and minerals including vitamin C, vitamin S, zinc, fiber, iron and of course antioxidants.
 They’re also an excellent source of essential amino acids and contain a fair amount of plant protein, especially for a fruit.

 You’ll often find them sprinkled on top of oats and smoothie bowls or in DIY and even store bought trail mixes.
-While those are definitely the most fool-proof ways to enjoy these nutrient rich dried berries - there are so many other fun ways to use them!
+While those are definitely the most fool-proof ways to enjoy these nutrient rich dried berries - there are so many other fun ways to use them, like making goji berry juice!
 Recently we’ve been soaking our goji berries - essentially, rehydrating these once juicy berries.

 How to soak your goji berries:

-Soaking your goji berries is so easy.
+Soaking your goji berries is so easy, if you want to make a healthy goji berry juice, for example.
 All you need are dried goji berries, something to put them in and some filtered water.
 Place your goji berries in your container and cover with filtered water.
 Place in your fridge overnight - that’s it!
 Of course you could also use hot water to speed up this process.
 Once they’re plump and juicy, the possibilities are endless!
 Here are 4 of our favourite ways to use soaked goji berries that can help switch up your superfood routine.

 4 Ways To Enjoy Soaked Goji Berries: